Wheaton Office |

 Exercising Reasonable Rights to Parenting Time in Illinois Divorces

-Your right to parenting time (or visitation) with your child is not contingent on the allocation of sole or joint parental responsibilities, previously known as child custody.
+Your right to parenting time with your child is not contingent on the allocation of sole or joint parental responsibilities.
 As a fit parent, you are entitled by law to reasonable parenting time with your child, even if the other parent has been granted sole decision-making authority.
+To ensure that your parental rights will be protected as you address issues related to child custody and parenting time, it is essential to secure representation from an experienced attorney.

 At Mirabella, Kincaid, Frederick & Mirabella, LLC, we realize that every family's situation is unique.
 While the law provides a guideline for divorced, separated, or unmarried parents, a one-size-fits-all approach is not realistic or appropriate.
 If you and your child's other parent cannot agree on a reasonable parenting time arrangement, the court will take into account your specific circumstances to determine a parenting time plan that best meets your child's needs.